1jour1vin

 Wine rated (2025 guide) 97/100

-Convincing from the first sip, this wine has excellent balance on the palate, offering freshness and liveliness, as well as depth and fullness.
-Attractive notes of bitterness and salted stones mingle with notes of ripe blackcurrant and juicy plum.
-The power is unmistakable, but it is hidden beneath a silky structure that tempers it and gives it absolute richness and charm.
-An excellent Gruaud with an alcohol content of 13.5%.
-2030-2050
+Impressive from the very first sip, this wine displays excellent balance on the palate, offering freshness and liveliness, as well as depth and fullness.
+Delightful notes of bitterness and salty stones mingle with hints of ripe blackcurrant and juicy plum.
+The power is unmistakable, yet it is concealed beneath a silky texture that tempers it and lends the wine absolute richness and charm.
+An excellent Gruaud with an alcohol content of 13.5% ABV.
+2030–2050

 Hachette Wine Guide